There are now 3 possible online modes for units:

-- Level 3 option in the Music Studies; Music General Studies; Music Double Major major sequences
+- Level 3 option in the Music Studies; Music General Studies; Music major sequences

-- This unit focuses on developing advanced ensemble concepts and techniques.
-It emphasises the understanding and development of individual leadership skills in both conducted and un-conducted musical ensembles, the collaborative interpretation and communication of musical ideas, and rehearsal techniques for different music ensembles.
-These skills are developed through the study, preparation and performance of selected chamber music repertoire, and practical workshops in conducting skills.
-Students engage with various theoretical frameworks, through musical score study, source readings in performance practices and rehearsal techniques.
+- This unit focuses on developing conducting skills with a specific focus upon instrumental music, collaborative interpretation and communication of musical ideas, and rehearsal techniques for different music ensembles.
+These skills are developed through the study, preparation and performance of selected music repertoire, and practical workshops in conducting skills.
+Students undertake musical score study, and engage with various theoretical frameworks and source readings in performance practices and rehearsal techniques.

-- Students are able to (1) demonstrate effective musical leadership skills and techniques in a range of performance settings; (2) investigate and apply relevant performance practices for studied repertoire in conducted and unconducted ensemble performance; (3) demonstrate an understanding of psychological processes underlying communicative gesture in musical ensembles; (4) contribute to the development of a collaborative musical interpretation; (5) demonstrate development of these leadership techniques and outcomes while maintaining individual control and quality of performance in appropriate chamber music repertoire; and (6) contribute towards a peer-reflection process involving the student's own work and that of other students.
+- Students are able to (1) demonstrate effective musical leadership skills and techniques in a range of performance settings; (2) apply performance practices for studied repertoire to conducted ensemble performance; (3) demonstrate an understanding of psychological processes underlying communicative gesture in musical ensembles; (4) contribute to the development of a collaborative musical interpretation; (5) demonstrate leadership techniques and outcomes as a conductor; and (6) contribute towards a peer-reflection process involving the student's own work and that of other students.

-- Indicative assessments in this unit are as follows: (1) a performance examination; (2) a workshop presentation and participation assessment; and (3) a written research project.
+- Indicative assessments in this unit are as follows: (1) performance assessments and (2) written reflective essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Prof Alan Lourens